-Risk assessment occurred on two levels.
-First at the site level, where activities were classified by their most significant risks.
-Included in this approach was listing regulatory and internal guideline requirements to control these hazards and activities.
-Next, functional or task-based risk assessments were performed, using tools such as Job Hazard Analysis, Failure Modes and Effects Analysis, or other analytical methods either in use within that organization or as required by regulation (e.g., Biohazard levels).
-The overall concept was that the Functional assessments would determine actual work place controls, and that communication and verification of work instructions, principal investigation plans, training, department-specific SOPs, oversight and supervision, inspections, risk reduction goals, etc. was then the responsibility of the organization.
-Obviously, to assist the organization with this approach, feedback mechanisms would need to be developed, thus the need to adapt the Balanced Scorecard concept already in use by the organization to the metrics needed to verify the risk assessment process.
+Risk assessment occurred on two levels: first at the site level, where activities were classified by their most significant risks.
+Included in this approach were listing regulatory and internal guideline requirements to control these hazards and activities.
+Next, functional or task-based risk assessments were performed, using tools such as job hazard analysis (JHA), failure modes and effects analysis, or other analytical methods either in use within that organization or as required by regulation (e.g., biohazard levels).
+The overall concept was that the functional assessments would determine actual workplace controls, and that communication and verification of work instructions, principal investigation plans, training, department-specific SOPs, oversight and supervision, inspections, and risk reduction goals, were then the responsibility of the organization.
+Obviously, to assist the organization with this approach, feedback mechanisms would need to be developed; thus the need to adapt the balanced scorecard concept already in use by the organization to the metrics needed to verify the risk assessment process.

-EHS professional staff were assigned as liaisons for each organization, and the departmental safety committees were chartered and educated as to the risk assessment process, and the expectations of the balanced scorecard metrics.
+EHS professional staff was assigned as liaisons for each organization, and the departmental safety committees were chartered and educated as to the risk assessment process, and the expectations of the balanced scorecard metrics.
 The committee's responsibilities were to:

-- ★ Facilitate risk management as a site-wide EHS culture. - ★ Provide resources to assist the risk assessment processes. - ★ Assist in establishing Business-Level risk reduction objectives - ★ Assist in monitoring the risk management process.
+- ★ Facilitate risk management as a site-wide EHS culture. - \bigstar Provide resources to assist the risk assessment processes. - Assist in establishing business-level risk reduction objectives. - \bigstar Assist in monitoring the risk management process.

-★ Facilitate communication of the risk management process and objectives within the Business Level.
+★ Facilitate communication of the risk management process and objectives within the business level.

-Risk was then determined based on the process above, where both initial risk (without controls) was measured, as well as the Residual Risk (with controls in place) as represented by Figure 7 below.
+Risk was then determined based on the process above, where both initial risk (without controls) was measured, as well as the residual risk (with controls in place), as represented by Figure 7: